jarv/jarv.org/content/posts/cool-caddy-tricks.md

 Finally, I was thinking that it would be handy to have a way to echo back an HTTP status code, using `curl <http status code>.resp.jarv.org`.
 This requires a wildcard certificate, which is a bit more involved since it requires a DNS provider module to be compiled into Caddy (only required here for wildcard certs).

-I run Caddy on a debian server in Hezner Cloud, with Cloudflare provising DNS.
+I run Caddy on a Debian server in Hetzner Cloud, with Cloudflare provisioning DNS.
 Caddy is installed using the [Caddy debian package](https://caddyserver.com/docs/install#debian-ubuntu-raspbian), and `xcaddy` to install the [Cloudflare DNS provider module](https://github.com/caddy-dns/cloudflare).
 The module is compiled using `xcaddy` and there is [great documentation](https://caddyserver.com/docs/build#package-support-files-for-custom-builds-for-debianubunturaspbian) for how to properly incorporate your custom build using the Debian package.